-- 1. Web Client viewer accessed directly from the web browser GUI.
-Refer to Web, Windows and Java Client Viewer on page 76 for more information. - 2.
-Windows viewer accessed directly from the web browser GUI.
-Refer to Web, Windows and Java Client Viewer on page 76 for more information. - 3.
+- 1. Windows viewer accessed directly from the web browser GUI. - 2.
 Java viewer accessed directly from the web browser GUI.
-Refer to Web, Windows and Java Client Viewer on page 76 for more information. - 4.
+Refer to - 3.
 Windows Client Viewer AP (without browser).
-Refer to The Windows Client AP on page 77 and The Windows Client Viewer on page 81 respectively on how to access the remote server and how to utilize the viewer. - 5.
+Refer to The Windows Client AP on page 67 and The Windows Client Viewer on page 71 respectively on how to access the remote server and how to utilize the viewer. - 4.
 Java Client Viewer AP (without browser).
-Refer to The Java Client AP on page 80 on how to access the remote server.
-Since the control is identical to the windows client viewer, refer to The Windows Client Viewer on page 81 on the control of the viewer interface.
+Refer to The Java Client AP on page 70 and The Java Client Viewer on page 97 respectively on how to access the remote server and how to utilize the viewer.

 To download the Windows Client AP and the Java Client AP from the web GUI.
-Refer to Download, page 73 for more details.
+Refer to Download, page 62 for more details.

-Web, Windows and Java Client Viewer
+Windows and Java Client Viewer (web access)

-The Web, Windows and Java Client Viewer is accessible via a web browser.
-After you log into the web configuration page (see Logging In, page 25), click the Viewer icon on the left panel menu.
-A second or two after, the remote server's desktop appears as a window on your desktop:
+The Windows and Java Client Viewer is accessible via a web browser.
+After you log into the web configuration page (see Logging In, page 17), click the Viewer icon on the left panel menu.
+A second or two after, the remote server's display appears as a window on your desktop:

 The control/access of the remote server is laid out in the control panel.
-Refer to The Win / Java Client Control Panel on page 81 for access/control information.
+Refer to The WinClient Control Panel on page 71 for access/control information.